MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-acs-resource.md

 9. [Create event subscription endpoint for SMS](#create-event-subscription-endpoint-for-sms).

-You can now configure the voice workstream settings for the phone number, and also configure outbound and inbound calling to make and/or receive customer calls.
+You can now configure the voice workstream settings for the phone number, and also configure outbound and inbound calling to make and or receive customer calls.

 ## Additional information

-The following sections include short procedures that explain how you can get retrieve resource name, resource ID, connection string, application ID, tenant ID, and other details from the Azure portal.
+The following sections include short procedures that explain how you can get resource name, resource ID, connection string, application ID, tenant ID, and other details from the Azure portal.

 ### Get resource name and ID

 **To get the resource name and ID from the Azure portal**

 1. Open your existing resource on the Azure portal in a separate window or tab, and go to **Settings** > **Properties**.
 2. Select the value of the **Name** field, select the **Copy to clipboard** button, and then paste the value in the **ACS Resource Name** field of the **Use existing resource** dialog.
    > [!div class="mx-imgBorder"]
    > ![Copy resource name.](./media/voice-channel-resource-name.png "Copy resource name.")